H4RB1NG3R1995/Food_Manufacturing_Company_MySQL/README.md

 # Food_Manufacturing_Company_MySQL
 Sales Analysis of a Food Manufacturing Company using MySQL Workbench

+The objective here is to analyze the dataset of a Food Manufacturing Company with MySQL Workbench and provide suggestions to management to maximize Sales and Customer Engagement at all of its outlets as well as formulate a marketing strategy to inculcate healthy food habits to the customer base.

+The final presentation is also uploaded, which provides a visual narrative of the analysis.

 About the dataset:
 The given dataset contains information about various items produced by a Food Manufacturing Company and the outlets where they are sold.
 There are 7072 records and 11 fields.
 One column labelled 'No_of_units_sold' is feature engineered from dividing 'Sales' by 'Item_MRP'.